 Not surprisingly, Bitcoin mining is particularly popular in countries where electricity is cheap and also, ideally, where the weather is cold so that the machines can be kept cool.

 The cost of electricity to the power system and the price of your computer system determine if it will be a profitable measure to take.
 If you are considering Bitcoin mining as your next venture, make sure you carefully consider the expenses as well.
-You can read here for more resources if you want to take a chance or learn more about mining.

 Rather hilariously, a year or so ago in Iran quite a few locals set up Bitcoin-mining operations in their mosques because they get their electricity for free.
 Clever eh?